-PPM America, Inc. ("PPM America") is the primary U.S. institutional investment adviser for entities related to Prudential and provides investment advisory services to a limited number of unaffiliated institutional accounts.
-Founded in 1990, PPM America is headquartered in Chicago and has an office in Schaumburg, Illinois.
-As at 31 December 2017, PPM America employed 258 people and managed approximately US\$102 billion in assets.
-PPM America provides advice regarding securities and other investments, including U.S. public and private equity and fixed income securities, high yield debt, structured products (collateralised loan obligations and collateralised debt obligations as examples) and, as necessary, distressed securities.
-PPM America offers advice on a wide variety of security types denominated in US dollars, including but not limited to (i) equity securities (exchange-listed and over-the-counter, both for US and foreign issuers), (ii) warrants, (iii) corporate debt securities (including investment grade corporate debt ("investment grade") securities and high yield corporate debt ("high yield") securities), (iv) commercial paper, (v) certificates of deposit, (vi) certain municipal securities, (vii) US government securities, and (viii) derivatives (including options, futures, options on futures, swap transactions including but not limited to interest rate, total return and credit default swaps (on individual companies or indices), options on swaps and other similar transactions).
-PPM America is an indirect subsidiary of the UK incorporated Prudential.
-Prudential is not affiliated in any manner with Prudential Financial, Inc., a company whose principal place of business is in the United States of America.
-PPM America is regulated by the Securities and Exchange Commission (SEC).
+PPM America, Inc. ("PPM America") is the primary U.S. institutional investment adviser for entities related to Prudential plc and also provides investment advisory services to unaffiliated institutional accounts.
+Founded in 1990.
+PPM America is headquartered in Chicago and has an office in Schaumburg.
+Illinois, As at 31 December 2020, PPM America employed 257 people and managed approximately US\$106 billion in assets.
+PPM America provides advice regarding securities and other investments, including U.S. public and private equity and fixed income securities, high yield debt, structured products (collateralized loan obligations and collateralized debt obligations as examples) and, as necessary, distressed securities, PPM America offers advice on a wide variety of security types denominated in US dollars, including but not limited to (i) equity securities (exchange-listed and over-the-counter, both for US and foreign issuers). (ii) warrants, (iii) corporate debt securities (including investment grade corporate debt ("investment grade") securities and high yield corporate debt ("high yield") securities), (iv) commercial paper, (v) certificates of deposit, (vi) certain municipal securities, (vii) US government securities, and (viii) derivatives (including options, futures, options on futures, swap transactions including but not limited to interest rate, total return and credit default swaps (on individual companies or indices), options on swaps and other similar transactions).
+PPM America is an indirect wholly owned subsidiary of Jackson Financial Inc., which is a subsidiary of Prudential plc ("UK parent").
+The UK Parent is not affiliated in any manner with Prudential Financial, Inc., a company whose principal place of business is in the United States of America or with the Prudential Assurance Company, a subsidiary of M&G plc, a company incorporated in the United Kingdom.
+PPM America is regulated by the U.S. Securities and Exchange Commission (SEC).